-At December 31, 2014 and December 31, 2013, inventory in the amount of \$924,452 is stored at one of the Company's suppliers, which is located in Germany.
+At December 31, 2014, inventory in the amount of \$924,452 was stored at one of the Company's suppliers located in Germany, with the balance of the inventory maintained in the United States.
 During the year ended December 31, 2014, the Company utilized \$28,099 in Astaxanthin as part of commercial product research and development.